Northwest Conifers

 Note X pattern on lower surface

-Cones: Round and woody, similar to Alaska Cedar and cypress cones.
+Cones: Round and woody, similar to Alaska cedar and cypress cones.

 Cones